Studying Atomic Nuclei while Reaching for the Stars

 Become a part of our team.
 Exciting research projects are waiting for you.
 To find out more, visit our "Research" page.
 To apply as a gradudate student in the Physics Program at Florida State University, click here.

-Two recent FSU graduates talk about their graduate-research experience at the Fox Lab.
+FSU graduates talk about their graduate-research experience at the Fox Lab.

 Dr. Maria Anastasiou (Supervisor: I. Wiedenhöver)